AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-rotate.md

       - `Products` - Displays the rotator on either a specific type of product page, or on all product pages.
 Options: All Product Types / [Simple Product](https://docs.magento.com/user-guide/catalog/product-create-simple.html) /  [Virtual Product](https://docs.magento.com/user-guide/catalog/product-create-virtual.html) / [Bundle Product](https://docs.magento.com/user-guide/catalog/product-create-bundle.html) / [Downloadable Product](https://docs.magento.com/user-guide/catalog/product-create-downloadable.html) / [Gift Card](https://docs.magento.com/user-guide/catalog/product-gift-card.html) / [Configurable Product](https://docs.magento.com/user-guide/catalog/product-create-configurable.html) / [Grouped Product](https://docs.magento.com/user-guide/catalog/product-create-grouped.html)
       - `Generic Pages` - Displays the rotator on all pages, a specific page, or only on pages with a certain layout.
 Options: All Pages / Specified Page / Page Layouts

-      In this example, the rotator is to be placed on a `Specified Page`.
+      In the example, the rotator is to be placed on a `Specified Page`.

    - Select the specific **[!UICONTROL Page]** where the rotator is to appear.